HHS/simpler-grants-gov/documentation/api/authentication.md

 Most errors fall into two categories:
 * Misconfiguration in the API
-* Someone is probably calling the callback URL directly with random data
+* Someone is calling the callback URL directly with random data

-Because we need to protect ourselves against both of these, many error scenarios documented here are actually not something we would ever expect a user to hit.
+Because we need to protect ourselves against both of these, many error scenarios are actually not something we would ever expect a user to hit.

 ## Logout
 The logout endpoint will log out the session associated with the passed-in token.

-It does this by setting the `is_valid` token in the `user_token_session
+It does this by setting the `is_valid` boolean to False.

 ## Refresh
 The refresh endpoint will extend how long the token is valid for of the passed-in token.